QEHS-Websites/Music-Player-Promotion/README.md

 ---

 ### Complete first draft of music player & upload to GitHub Music Player Repository
-- Case Study | AI Digital Drawing Wire Frame | Paper & Pencil digitalized and included in index.html
+- Case Study | AI Digital Drawing Wireframe | Paper & Pencil digitalized and included in index.html
-- GitHub & Internal Editting or Microsoft Visual Studio Code
+- GitHub & Internal Editing or Microsoft Visual Studio Code
 - Submit GitHub URL through Google FORM (parent pathway)

-### Checklist for Case Study of Music Player | Wire Frame (Need Ratios for GUI)
+### Checklist for Case Study of Music Player | Wireframe (Need Ratios for GUI)
 - What Does the Overall Layout look like
 - Where are the buttons and what do they look like (symbolic differences between buttons in 2D shapes)
-- Must list all the buttons and what they do, unique behaviours (be specific using other players like Spotify Behaviours)
+- Must list all the buttons and what they do, unique behaviors (be specific using other players like Spotify Behaviors)
   - NOTE: Algorithm to change presentation of button on Hoverover & click
   - Quit
   - Play